nih-fmrif/NIMH_repro_2017_03/_episodes/04-built-in.md

     it usually returns the special value `None`.

 ~~~
-result = print('example')
+result = print('hippocampus')
-print('result of print is', result)
+print('The output of print is', result)
 ~~~
 {: .python}
 ~~~
-example
+hippocampus
-result of print is None
+The output of print is None
 ~~~
 {: .output}